 what is an all ages and abilities bikeway?

 The WLP Bikeway Study is a meant to identify ways to implement an all ages and abilities bikeway.
-This means recommendations should address perceptions of safety for users such as children, seniors, people with disabilities, along with confident cyclists.
+This means recommendations should address perceptions of safety for users such as children, seniors, and people with disabilities, along with confident cyclists.
 To achieve this goal, the Project Team reviewed recommendations from the National Association of City Transportation Officials (NACTO) Designing for All Ages and Abilities guide to select appropriate bikeway facilities throughout the corridor.
-This guide was used in concert with existing roadway vehicular speed and volume , the guide recommends implementing a protected bikeway throughout much of the corridor.
+This guide was used in concert with existing roadway vehicular speeds and volumes which ultimately recommends the implementation of a protected bikeway throughout much of the corridor.

 What is a Protected Bikeway?